Dylan-Kerler/EthTodos/README.md

 Then metamask needs to be able to connect to the network.
 Add a custom network in metamask with this url: http://127.0.0.1:7545

-To start up the app (may take a few seconds for initial start-up):
+To start up the app (may take a minute or two for initial start-up):

 `npm run start`